Bet Super Bowl 57 in West Virginia

 The New England Patriots and the Pittsburgh Steelers have each won the Super Bowl six times.
 The Dallas Cowboys and San Francisco 49ers each have won five times.

 Four teams have never played in a Super Bowl:

 The Minnesota Vikings and Buffalo Bills have both played in four Super Bowl games and have lost four times.
-The Cincinnati Bengals, Carolina Panthers and Atlanta Falcons are in a three-way tie for second as they’ve played in two Super Bowl games and each lost both times.
+The Cincinnati Bengals have been to three without a victory, and Carolina Panthers and Atlanta Falcons have both played in two Super Bowl games and each lost both times.

-The Miami metropolitan area and New Orleans have hosted the most Super Bowl games at 10 times each.
-Los Angeles is second with eight while Tampa Bay is in third place with four hostings.
+The Miami metropolitan area has hosted the most Super Bowl games at 11 times.
+New Orleans is second with ten, while Los Angeles is in third place with eight hostings.

-The Mercedes-Benz Superdome in New Orleans has hosted the Super Bowl seven times, which is the most of any stadium.
+The Caesars Superdome in New Orleans has hosted the Super Bowl seven times, which is the most of any stadium.

-New England Patriots quarterback Tom Brady has won six Super Bowl games, which is the most of any player.
+Tampa Bay Buccaneers quarterback Tom Brady has won seven Super Bowl games, six of which were with the New England Patriots, which is the most of any player.

 New England Patriots head coach Bill Belichick has won the most Super Bowl games among coaches.
 He’s earned it six times.

 The highest-scoring Super Bowl was in 1995 when the San Francisco 49ers defeated the San Diego Chargers 49-26.
 The teams combined to score 75 points.